fionanealon/python-exercises/README.md

 lastno = ord(last)
 x = firstno + lastno

-ans = fib(x)
+x = 188 assigns the value of 188 to x. ans = fib(x)

 print("My surname is", name)
 print("The first letter", first, "is number", firstno) print("The last letter", last, "is number", lastno)